epogrebnyak/product-topics/SUBMISSION.md

 - What factors tend to make you more confident when you are going to purchase a product or service for the first time?
 - When you use a product or service that exceeds your expectations, do you take any special action on behalf of the company that made the product or service?
 - Would you feel comfortable in publicizing on social networks that you intend to acquire or that you have acquired a loan?
 (I would leave it last, as it will skew, although it seems to be very assertive)
+6. Today the simulator is simple and straightforward in terms of fees, but it could be more interactive and help the user more in the loan acquisition process, taking into account the context of the loan (the user will buy a house, a car, pay some debt, etc) as this can influence rates and the most suitable trading partner so that the user does not need to consult with the trading partners one by one.
+An example of a product that does this is LendingTree https://www.lendingtree.com/.

 Kristof Pongracz
 ----------------